thomasjdelaney/Latex/postdoc_applications/README.md

 ### Contact information for references

-Is the supervisor the best option?
-Is CheckRisk the best option for me?
+- One of the academic referees should be the supervisor.
+- Should email the Japanese post about their request for a reference from a 'previous employer'.